 The York County Earned Income Tax Bureau was established July 1, 1966 by a Board of Directors comprised of one member from each participating municipality and school district, to administer the earned income and net profits Resolutions and Ordinances as adopted by the various taxing jurisdictions.
 The name of the Bureau was changed effective January 1, 1983 to York Area Earned Income Tax Bureau by the Board of Directors at the Board Meeting on July 26, 1982.
-The original Rules and Regulations were approved by the Board of Directors on October 27, 1969.
+The name of the Bureau was changed a third time, effective July 28, 2003 to York Area Tax Bureau by the Board of Directors at the board meeting on July 28, 2003.
+The name of the Bureau was changed again, effective January 1, 2006, to York Adams Tax Bureau, when the Adams County Earned Income Tax Collection Agency merged with the York Area Tax Bureau.
+The original Act 511 Rules and Regulations were approved by the Board of Directors on October 27, 1969.
 The dates mentioned in the original Rules and Regulations applied to the 1966 calendar year and the months following it on a calendar year basis.